skmorgane/biodiversity-course/questions/networks.md

 title: Class 11 Questions
 ---

-#### Questions for Stability of Ecological Communities and the Architecture of Mutualistic and Trophic Networks
+Use both readings to help answer these questions:

 * What is an ecological network?
+* Compare and constrast this way of studying communities with those we have talked about thus far.
+What is similar?
+What is different?
 * We use a variety of terms to describe network structure.
-What do: modularity, connectance, and nestedness mean?
-(The little diagrams associated with Figure 3b can help with the latter two terms).
-* Why have differences between mutualism and trophic networks been hard to understand?
-* Did the networks they designed retain their initial structure or did they change over the simulations?
-What happened and why?
+These papers discuss mention three of them: modularity, connectance, and nestedness.
+What do each of those terms describe about network structure?
+* How might the structure of a foodweb influence how it responds to a perturbation?
+* What is interaction strength?
+How does it influence how perturbations spread through networks?
-* How did modularity and nestedness impact the stability of the networks?
+* How does the structure of the network impact how quickly perturbations spread through it?
-* Let's revisit our previous discussion on biotic filters and coexistence theory.
-Does this paper expand or alter your thoughts about biotic filters and how they operate to determine local biodiversity?
+* Think about the types of data that would be required to study empirical networks.
+How would you collect it?
+Would it be easier for some taxa/ecosystems/interaction types than others?
+Why?